azuluGithub/matcha/README.md

 ## this project is underConstruction. ##

-_it is made in JavaScript, Reactjs, Redux, Firebase and Bootstrap_
+_it is made in JavaScript, React, Redux, Firebase and Bootstrap_

 **signup page**
 ![signup image](/screenshots/signup.png)